domenikos5/Good-README-Generator/README.md

 * [Test](#tests)
 * [Questions](#questions)
 ## Installation
-Using CLI, run the "npm i" command
+Using CLI, run the "npm i" command.
+Once files are installed, run "node index.js"
 ## Usage
 Using CLI, install and run the program.
-In the CLI, you will be asked by a series of questions (inquiry) that will be displayed on your Github ReadMe section.
+Fill the series of questions (inquiry).
+These  will be displayed on your Github ReadMe section.
 ## License
 MIT
 ## Contributing
-Kindly keep the codes clean and manageable.
+Kindly keep the codes cleaner and more manageable.
 ## Tests
 CLI
 ## Questions?